-common name: Florida predatory stink bug (unofficial common name)
+common name: Florida predatory stink bug (suggested common name)

 scientific name: Euthyrhynchus floridanus (Linnaeus) (Insecta: Hemiptera: Pentatomidae)

-The predatory stink bug, Euthyrhynchus floridanus (Linnaeus), is considered a beneficial insect because most of its prey consists of plant-damaging bugs, beetles, and caterpillars.
-It seldom plays more than a minor role in the natural control of insects in Florida, but its prey includes a number of economically important species.
+The predatory stink bug, Euthyrhynchus floridanus (Linnaeus) (Figure 1), is considered a beneficial insect because most of its prey consists of plant-damaging bugs, beetles, and caterpillars.
+It seldom plays a major role in the natural control of insects in Florida, but its prey includes a number of economically important species.

 Figure 1.
-Adult of the Florida predatory stink bug, Euthyrhynchus floridanus (Linnaeus), feeding on a beetle.
+Adult of the Florida predatory stink bug, Euthyrhynchus floridanus (L.), feeding on a beetle.
 Photograph by Lyle J. Buss, University of Florida.

 Euthyrhynchus floridanus is primarily a Neotropical species that ranges within the southeastern quarter of the United States.

 Figure 2.
-Adult predatory stink bug Euthyrhynchus floridanus (Linnaeus).
+Adult predatory stink bug Euthyrhynchus floridanus (L.).
 Photograph by Lyle J. Buss, University of Florida.

-The adults of E. floridanus are often confused with the banded form of Stiretrus anchorago (Fabricius), from which it differs in size as Stiretrus anchorago is less than 10 mm long.
-Also, the shape of S. anchorago is more globose and resembles a leaf beetle.
-There are also differences in scutellum size, as S. anchoragoe has a very large scutellum covering much of the dorsum of the abdomen.
+The adults of Euthyrhynchus floridanus are often confused with the banded form of Stiretrus anchorago (F.), although Stiretrus anchorago is smaller at less than 10 mm long.
+The shape of Stiretrus anchorago is more globose and resembles a leaf beetle.
+There are also differences in scutellum size, as Stiretrus anchorago has a very large scutellum covering much of the dorsum of the abdomen.